bubbajoe/bubbajoe.dev/md/projects/dgate.md

 DGate (previously called RKX) is a dynamic module based API Gateway built in Go.
 It is designed to be a facile, fast, and flexible.

+# API Gateways

+## What are API Gateways?

+At the simplest level, API Gateways accept requests from clients and directs them to the appropriate server.

+You may be thinking this sounds similar to a reverse proxy or load balancer.
+API Gateway are reverse proxies and load balancers, but they funtion at a higher level; usually providing functionalities like dynamically changing the upstream server and the path/domain that clients need to use.
+Creating or updating this configuration usually doesn't require an update.

+# DGate Internals

 Namespaces - usually represents 1 or more domains.
 Routes - which are paths that are triggered when they hit the proxy Services - represents 1 or more URLs (or a module handler)